 3. A job description is factual; an ad tells the story

-A well-written job advert should be drafted with flair and imagination; draw your audience in with an interesting story that they can relate to.
-An exceptionally effective way of capturing their imagination is via multimedia in a creative job ad – if your budget can stretch to video or animation, do it!
+A well-written advert should be drafted with flair and imagination; draw your audience in with an interesting story that they can relate to.
+An exceptionally effective way of capturing their imagination via media – if your budget can stretch to video or animation, do it!

 A job description, by contrast, can be written with the minimum of ‘fluff’.
 Its purpose is to list the tasks of the role along with required experience.
 If you’re so inclined, you may add a list of benefits to the bottom too.